michaelromero212/Databricks-PS-Knowledge-Copilot/README.md

     ```bash
     pip install -r requirements.txt
     ```

+    > **Note**: This will install all required packages including `chromadb`, `streamlit`, `transformers`, and other dependencies.
+The installation may take a few minutes.

 4.  **Run the App**:
     ```bash
+    # Make sure your virtual environment is activated first
+    source venv/bin/activate
     streamlit run app/ui/streamlit_app.py
     ```

+    The app will open automatically in your browser at `http://localhost:8501`.

 ## 👥 How Databricks PS Consultants Use This